pieroproietti/penguins-blog/docs/Tutorial/eggs-users-guide.md

 COMMANDS
-  adapt         adapt monitor resolution for VM only analyze       analyze for syncto autocomplete  display autocomplete installation instructions calamares     configure calamares or install or configure it config        Configure and install prerequisites deb packages to run it cuckoo        PXE start with proxy-dhcp dad           ask help from daddy - TUI configuration helper help          Display help for eggs. install       krill: the CLI system installer - the egg became a penguin! kill          kill the eggs/free the nest mom           ask help from mommy - TUI helper produce       produce a live image from your system whithout your data status        informations about eggs status syncfrom      restore users and user data from a LUKS volumes syncto        saves users and user data in a LUKS volume inside the iso update        update the Penguins' eggs tool version
+  adapt         adapt monitor resolution for VM only analyze       analyze for syncto autocomplete  Display autocomplete installation instructions. calamares     configure calamares or install or configure it config        Configure eggs to run it cuckoo        PXE start with proxy-dhcp dad           ask help from daddy - TUI configuration helper help          Display help for eggs. install       krill: the CLI system installer - the egg became a penguin! kill          kill the eggs/free the nest krill         krill: the CLI system installer - the egg became a penguin! mom           ask help from mommy - TUI helper produce       produce a live image from your system whithout your data status        informations about eggs status syncfrom      restore users and user data from a LUKS volumes syncto        Save users and users' data ENCRYPTED update        update the Penguins' eggs tool version

 ```

 ### `autocomplete`